 Drew and Boo Adopt Lou and Sue (written at age 14) – Drew and Boo adopt rescue animals and they reinforce being responsible pet owners and never bullying animals.

-Brandon and Justine have visited schools in California and Atlanta and have had four radio interviews, two television interviews and have been in two magazines.
-They have been delighted to receive inspiring letters from students across the country.
+Brandon and Justine have been delighted to receive inspiring letters from students across the country.
 They definitely prove that everyone can make a difference to make the world a better place.

 December 29th, 2017